 The Ed.D.
 Program consists of three interrelated program components: the core, a concentration, and a dissertation experience.
 Students are also required to pass a Qualifying Exam immediately prior to engaging in the dissertation experience.
 The Core is required of all students, regardless of Concentration.
-It is composed of 8 courses, which are broken into four sub-categories.
+It is composed of 6 courses.

-The Core (24 credits)
+The Core (18 credits)